kbopenbib/kbopenbib_data/README.md

 The following figure compares the assignment of publications to German institutions in OpenAlex and in OPENBIB.
-The figure includes publications between 2014 and 2024, but is not restricted to specific documents or publication types.
+The figure includes publications between 2014 and 2024, but is not restricted to specific document or publication types.
 While OpenAlex combines rule-based and machine learning algorithms to match address affiliations in documents with institutions, OPENBIB applies a pattern matching approach.
 The figure only displays institutions that are present in both OpenAlex and OPENBIB and can be